Malcolm Mitchell: 2018

 Throughout the offseason, Mitchell continued to struggle with his troublesome injured knee, ultimately undergoing a procedure in July.
 On August 6, 2018, Mitchell was waived by the Patriots.

 On March 23, 2019, Mitchell announced his retirement, citing continued knee issues.

 Writing career

-Mitchell was not a strong reader when he began college, then reading only at a middle school level, but grew to love reading; even joining a women's reading club and promoting literacy among youth.
-He is more proud of his reading accomplishments than of making (and later winning) the Super Bowl.
+Mitchell was not a strong reader when he began college and read at a middle-school level.
+He later developed an interest in reading, joined a women's reading club, and promoted literacy among youth.
+He has said that he is more proud of his progress in reading than of playing in and later winning the Super Bowl.

 In 2016, Mitchell released his first book, The Magician's Hat.
 This children's picture book features David, the Magician, who loves to perform magic.
 David knows the magical power of books, which can explore dreams and develop creativity.

 After he ended his career in the NFL in 2019, he started reading to children with children's books, which include some of his own.